 Past and Current Projects and Upcoming Events

 The strategic planning committee is continuing to work on developing a 10 year strategic plan for the lake district.
-Our next meeting will be held on November 15 at 6:00 at the Tri Lakes Community Center, 7872 S. County Road A. Please feel free to join us.
+Check back to see when we will be meeting to review the first draft of the report.

 Dowling Lake Comprehensive Lake Management Planning (CLMP) Grant

 ADLMD received a WI DNR grant to develop a Comprehensive Management Plan for Dowling Lake.
 The field work for the grant was completed in the summer of 2021.
 We received the final draft of the plan from Leaps, LLC this spring.
 After public review and input, the final draft has been submitted to the WI DNR for approval.

 This grant will result in a ten (10) year strategic plan for the lake district.
 This plan will provide a roadmap for future district activities, prioritizing projects to target watershed, shore land and in water restoration and protection.

 Part of the grant is to determine and prioritize issues and areas of concerns the residents feel are important.
 A survey was developed and all residents were offered the opportunity to provide their input.

 A summary of the survey results is here.

 Leaps LLC conducted a data gap analysis of all past studies to help define goals and objectives for the strategic plan.